ltspicer/ioBroker.heizoel24-mex/README.md

     Placeholder for the next version (at the beginning of the line):
     ### **WORK IN PROGRESS**
 -->
-### 1.2.0 (2024-03-16)
+### 1.2.0 (2024-03-23)

 - CalculatedRemaining data in JsonForEcharts data point stored.
-This can used direct with eCharts
+This can used directly with eCharts
 - Option for save CalculatedRemaining.json file

 ### 1.1.0 (2024-03-09)